minglongxue/minglongxue.github.io/_pages/about.md

 - Deep Learning

 # 🔥 News
+- *2024.06*: &nbsp;🎉🎉 One paper is accepted by IEEE Transactions on Multimedia (SCI,中科院一区).
-- *2024.05*: &nbsp;🎉🎉 Congratulations to He Yanyi and Xie Peiqi for successfully passing their master's degree thesis defense!
+- *2024.05*: &nbsp;🎉🎉 Congratulations to Yanyi He and Peiqi Xie for successfully passing their master's degree thesis defense!
 <p align = "center">
 <img  src="/images/2025biye.jpg" width="50%" />
 </p>